lucaslaya/vlrAPI/README.md

 # vlrAPI

-vlrAPI is a python web-scraping application for vlr.gg
+vlrAPI is a python web-scraping application for vlr.gg to get data from the site for other uses.

 ## Endpoints